-Ask any experienced blogger, they will tell you that building a loyal and targeted blog audience is just one of the steps required for achieving blogging success.
+Ask any experienced blogger and they will tell you that building a blog audience is just one of the many building blocks required for building a successful blog.

-You can build a targeted audience for your blog in the form of an email list.
+So the best way, by far, to build a great audience for your blog is by building an email list.

 #01.
-Turn your homepage into a lead generation machine, create a compelling “message”
+Turn your homepage into a lead generation machine

 Check your Google Analytics, you’ll no doubt see that your homepage is one of the most visited, if not the most visited page on your blog.

 Now the normal thing to do, as the majority of bloggers do, is to showcase your most recent blog posts on the homepage, along with a nice sidebar with tons of other items.

 Smarter bloggers, however, will use their homepage quite differently.
 Smart bloggers see their homepage as an opportunity to convert more visitors into subscribers.

 - Giving the option to signup for their offers.

 If you don’t believe me, just take a look at the blogs of top bloggers.

 Pat Flynn from the Smart Passive Income Blog uses his homepage to display his message with clarity as well as an opt-in form to capture leads.
 See below.